DangerOnTheRanger/Project-Panzee/doc/nmf.md

 -----------

 Backgrounds are displayed with `[background <name of background>]`.
-The file extension is not included, as that is detected automatically by the NMF engine.
+The file extension is not included, as that is detected automatically by NMFe.
 Transitions can also be specified as an additional argument to the `background` command, such as `[background <name of background> <transition type>]`.
 Valid transition types are: